Relationship and Fellowship:

-Distinct (yet overlapping) aspects of the new life in Jesus Christ
+Distinct Aspects of the New Life in Jesus Christ

 by John Woodward